Making complex Security Access policies clearer, more scalable, and safer to manage.

 The Problem

-Creating access policies in the legacy system was slow and difficult to understand.
+Managing Access policies in the legacy system was slow and difficult to understand.

 As policies grew more complex: